 ETF Activity and Informational Efficiency of Underlying Securities

-This paper investigates the effect of exchange-traded funds’ (ETF) activity on the informational efficiency of their underlying securities.
-We find that ETF activity increases informational efficiency for stocks with weak information environments and for stocks with imperfectly competitive equity markets.
+This paper investigates the effect of exchange-traded funds’ (ETF) activity on the short-run informational efficiency of their underlying securities.
+We find that ETF activity increases short-run informational efficiency for stocks with weak information environments.
 The increase in informational efficiency results from the timely incorporation of systematic earnings information.
-In contrast, we find no such effect for stocks with stronger information environments and stocks with perfectly competitive equity markets.
+In contrast, we find no such effect for stocks with stronger information environments.
 ETF activity increases return co-movement, and this increase is partly attributable to the timely incorporation of systematic earnings information.
-Using S&P 500 index additions and deletions as an additional setting and Russell 1000/2000 index reconstitution as an identification, we corroborate our main findings.
+Further, ETF activity is associated with an attenuation of post-earnings-announcement drift and an increase in active share lending.

 Keywords: ETF, Information Efficiency

 Suggested Citation: Suggested Citation